OpenGammaProject/Open-Gamma-Detector/README.md

 * [Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf)
 * [Characterizing the Raspberry Pi Pico ADC](https://pico-adc.markomo.me/)

 Here are some front and back side renders of the detector PCB.
 Size is about 12 x 5 cm.
+If you don't need the additional space to mechanically mount the SiPM/scintillator assembly to the rest of the detector board, you can just cut it off at the white line and you're left with a smaller detector.

 <p align="center">
   <img alt="Front Side PCB" title="Front Side PCB" src="docs/pcb_front.png" style="width:49%">